Please click here to learn about our coronavirus response and prioritizing your health.

 Opioids

 Opioids are a class of drugs that contain active ingredients derived from the naturally-occurring poppy plant Papaver somniferum.
-These drugs include heroin, codeine, meperidine and methadone, and morphine, as well as prescription opioids such as fentanyl, hydrocodone, pentazocine, and oxycodone.
+These drugs include heroin, codeine, meperidine, methadone, and morphine, as well as prescription opioids such as fentanyl, hydrocodone, pentazocine, and oxycodone.

 Opioids stimulate the parasympathetic nervous system, which can result in the decreased velocity of pupil dilation when eyes come in contact with light.
 In other words, opioids can impair the pupil’s response to light.